Canada Visitor Visa Policy Reforms: Three Reasons Permitted Only After May 2025

 Notes: This is not permitted under a visitor visa.
 You must prove the trip’s purpose and financial means.
 For example, you are going to visit a friend.
 Unless the friend is considered family or a business delegate, this should be supported by official documentation.
 You are investigating employment opportunities permitted under a visitor visa.
 Remote relative: This is not eligible under “family visit” unless evidence of dependency is present.

-Be Specific and Honest: State your intention to visit clearly.
+Be Specific and Honest: Clearly state your intention to visit.
 Don’t answer vaguely or suspiciously.

 Collect Good Documents: The more proof you offer, such as flight itineraries, income levels, and host invite letters, the better.